Gambling Laws in Hungary: Regulation and Legality

 Regulatory Bodies and Responsibilities

-Three central departments oversee and regulate gambling in Hungary.
+There are a number of departments that oversee and regulate gambling in Hungary.
 Each plays a distinct role in ensuring the industry remains fair, competitive and free from corruption.

 Opportunities and Future Outlook